 As mentioned in the introduction, the goal of this work is to characterize any residual aberrations and polarization-dependent effects due to stress and/or interfaces, the use of masks aimed at tailoring the PSF, or a combination thereof.
-These residual effects produce a birefringent distribution at the BFP, shown as a mask in Fig.~\ref{fig:setup}, which can be represented by a $2\times 2$ space-dependent Jones matrix \cite{vella2018poincare},
+These residual effects produce a birefringent distribution at the BFP, shown as a mask in Fig.~\ref{fig:setup}, which can be represented by a $2\times 2$ space-dependent Jones matrix,\cite{vella2018poincare}

 where $W$ represents a scalar aberration function, and the scalar pupil functions $q_j$ are real.
-This matrix can be made unitary by enforcing the condition $\sum_jq_j^2=1$, and otherwise it includes the effect of apodization.
-The birefringence distribution $\mathbb{J}_{\rm M}$ can be used to represent both a mask introduced to shape the PSFs, such as a stress-engineered optic (SEO) \cite{spilman2007stress,spilman2007stressa,curcio2020birefringent} or a q-plate \cite{marrucci2006optical,rubano2019q,Zhang:2022}, and the scalar and polarization aberrations of the system.
+This matrix can be made unitary by enforcing the condition $\sum_jq_j^2=1$, and otherwise it can include apodization effects.
+The birefringence distribution $\mathbb{J}_{\rm M}$ can be used to represent both a mask introduced to shape the PSFs, such as a stress-engineered optic (SEO) \cite{spilman2007stress,spilman2007stressa,curcio2020birefringent} or a q-plate,\cite{marrucci2006optical,rubano2019q,Zhang:2022} and the scalar and polarization aberrations of the system.
 (The simplest case of a scalar mask corresponds to $q_0=1,q_1=q_2=q_3=0$.)
 This Jones matrix acts on the Green tensor of the dipolar source at the BFP and the result is then propagated to the image plane via

 where $\tilde{\bs \rho}$ denotes the transverse position at the image plane, and $M$ is the total magnification of the system.
 Note that for setups using a relay system the coordinates of $\mathbb G$ should be flipped, $\bt u \rightarrow -\bt u$.